This partial lunar eclipse, the last lunar eclipse of 2019, is visible from Australia, Africa, South America, most of Europe and Asia. more

-Diwali (Dīvali, Dīpāwali, or Deepavali) is a festival of lights observed on the 15th day of the month of Kartika in the Hindu calendar.
-Many people in the United Kingdom celebrate Diwali each year.
+Diwali (Dīvali, Dīpāwali, or Deepavali) is a festival of lights observed in October and November each year.

 Many activities and events are held in United Kingdom to celebrate Diwali, which is known as the “Festival of Lights”.
 Diwali is a time for spring cleaning in homes and offices.
 Many homes that celebrate Diwali have assorted sweets, savories and Diwali herbs.
 Various lights, candles and sparklers are lit inside and outside homes.

 Many people wear their finest clothes to celebrate Diwali.
 Many women wearing jewelry and silk outfits and some have mehendi, which is a temporary henna decoration, on their palms.
 Many Indian businesses see Diwali as a day to start the new financial year because of Diwali’s ties with Lakshmi, the goddess of wealth.